Membership Inference Risks in Quantized Models: A Theoretical and Empirical Study: MIS is related to an f-divergence

-This definition is a formalization of the fact that a test point is either a member of the training dataset ($T=1$) or not a member ($T=0$).
-The random variable $\rz_0$ is used as a placeholder to represent the non-member property of the test point.\\ With this framework, the following relation holds,
+This definition is a formalization of the fact that a test sample is either a member of the training dataset ($T=1$) with probability $\mathbb{P}(T=1) = \mathbb{P}(\tilde\rz\text{ is member})=\eta$, or not a member ($T=0$).
+The random variable $\rz_0$ is used as a placeholder to represent the non-member property of the test point and $\eta$ represents the theoretical fraction of members.
+Using \autoref{eq:test_pt}, the accuracy of $\phi$ can be rewritten as